monadplus/dogs/README.md

-# dogs
+# Dogs

-Experimental project with cats ecosystem.
-Focusing on cats-core and cats-effect
+- Experimental project with cats ecosystem.
+- Focusing on cats-core and cats-effect